SioKCronin/swarmopt/README.md

 High quality implementations of Particle Swarm Optimization (PSO) papers in Python, organized by application.

-This project is motivated by a desire to advance PSO algorithm design by exploring the relative success of common varitions, and to encourage the sharing of code alongside publications.
+This project is motivated by a desire to advance PSO algorithm research, and to encourage open science best practices by collaborating on and sharing code alongside publications.

 ## Papers
 ### Single Objective